 The Washington State Auditor’s Office has announced a security incident that exposed the personal data of at least 1.4 million Washington residents who filed unemployment claims last year.

-If you filed an unemployment claim or were a victim of unemployment fraud in Washington state between January 1, 2020, and December 10, 2020, your information may have been exposed.
+If you filed an unemployment claim between 2017 and 2020 your information may have been exposed.

 In late December 2020, an unauthorized person was able to exploit a software vulnerability using Accellion, a third-party hosted software services provider the state auditor's office uses for transferring files from the Washington State Employment Security Department to the state auditor's office.
-The stolen files contained unemployment compensation claim information that includes names, Social Security numbers and/or driver's license or state identification numbers, bank information and places of employment.
+The stolen files contained unemployment compensation claim information that includes names, Social Security numbers, bank information and places of employment.

 Who is Affected

 At least 1.4 million Washingtonians and some local governments and other state agencies were affected by the breach.
 The state auditor's office is still reviewing the impacted files to determine the types of data, agencies and individuals involved.

 Those whose information was in the compromised database could become targets for phishing and social engineering attempts.